iulianipro/mikrotik_tasks/README.md

 Next Steps

-To make the app more feature-rich, consider adding:

     Command Execution: After connecting, allow users to run specific MikroTik commands and display the output.
     Error Handling: Improve the error-handling logic to deal with different connection issues more gracefully.